It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Titus 3:3-7 For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 4 But when the goodness and loving kindness of God our Savior appeared, 5 he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, 6 whom he poured out on us richly through Jesus Christ our Savior, 7 so that being justified by his grace we might become heirs according to the hope of eternal life.

-Note; it’s the kindness of God and the mercy of God that reached down to justify us, by His grace.
+Note; it’s the mercy of God that reached down to justify us, by His grace.
+Simply amazing – why did God even consider us at all?!

-Again, grace means an undeserved favor; or something freely given to someone, in kindness.
+Again, GRACE means an undeserved favor; or something freely given to someone, in kindness.

 John 1:12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name,